 Luca Pinello, Ph.D.
-Assistant Professor
+Associate Professor

 Kendell Clement, Ph.D.
-Research Fellow
+Instructor

 Kendell Clement joined the lab in July 2017 after completing his PhD in the Harvard-MIT Division of Health Sciences and Technology where he studied epigenetics in the contexts of pluripotency, embryonic development, and oncogenesis.
 He is interested in using computational algorithms to understand and interpret biological data, with particular interest in applications to genome modification and human disease.

-Jonathan Y. Hsu, Ph.D. student
+Jonathan Y. Hsu, Ph.D.
+Student

 Jonathan is a Ph.D. student in the MIT Biological Engineering department and received his BS in Bioengineering: Biotechnology from UCSD.
 He is currently co-advised by Professors Luca Pinello, Keith Joung, and Jim Collins and his research interests lie at the intersection of genome editing, epigenome engineering, and computational biology.
 Outside of research, he enjoys exploring the local Boston restaurant scene and exercising in order to keep in shape for the pipetting and coding he must do to graduate.

 Jiecong Lin is a visiting PhD student in the Pinello lab.
 He is a third-year PhD student at City University of Hong Kong in the Department of Computer Science.
 His research interest lies in developing deep-learning-based methods to predict and interpret CRISPR off-targets and gene expression.
 Outside of research, he enjoys playing basketball, watching NBA and Netflix.